top of page

 PEER REVIEWED:

 13) W. T. Redman, J. M. Bello-Rivas, M. Fonoberova, R. Mohr, I. G. Kevrekidis, and I. Mezić, Identifying Equivalent Training Dynamics.
-NeurIPS Spotlight (2024)
+NeurIPS Spotlight (Top 5% of accepted papers) (2024)

 12) W. T. Redman, F. Acosta, S. Acosta-Mendoza, and N. Miolane, Not so griddy: Internal representations of RNNs path integrating more than one agent.
 NeurIPS (2024)